NHS and social care services

 For information about adults’ and children’s social care services visit the West Sussex County Council website.

-For adults needing support, there is a new online information and advice website called West Sussex Connect to Support which will allow you to explore the options available to you at any time of day.
+For adults needing support, the West Sussex Connect to Support website provides information and advice allowing you to explore the options available to you at any time of day.
 It also means you can:

 - search and shop for products and services online;